 Melissa Storm loves a good cry.
 She believes, that whether happy or sad, tears have a way of cleansing the soul.
 Perhaps that's why her books have been known to make readers grab the nearest box of tissues and clutch it tight while visiting her fictional worlds.
 Hey, happily ever afters mean that much more when they're hard won, right?

 As a New York Times and multiple USA Today bestselling author, Melissa is always juggling at least half a dozen new story ideas at any given time.
 She is married to fellow author Falcon Storm, mom to a precocious human princess, and keeper to an entire domestic zoo full of very spoiled cats and canines.
-Melissa is the owner of Sweet Promise Press, LitRing, Novel Publicity, and Your Author Engine, and also writes under the names of Molly Fitz and Mila Riggs.
+Melissa is the owner of Novel Publicity and also writes under the names of Molly Fitz, Mila Riggs, and Ash Eschler.

 Are you ready to ride this emotional roller coaster?
 Just turn that first page, and hang on tight!